 The Department of Theatre at California State University, Northridge, encourages active engagement in the art form inspired by and expressive of diverse perspectives.
 We pursue an ever-evolving definition of theatre in an environment that nurtures creativity.

-Prior to each semester’s course registration period, each Theatre Major is required to meet with their faculty advisor to discuss course selection and assess the student’s academic progress.
+Prior to each semester’s course registration period, each Theatre major is required to meet with their faculty advisor to discuss course selection and assess the student’s academic progress.
 Once a schedule for the following semester is jointly approved, the student receives departmental permission to register for classes online.
-For undergraduate advisement, contact the Department for more information.
-For graduate advisement, contact Director of Graduate Studies and graduate advisor Dr. Ah-Jeong Kim.
-For Credential advisement, contact Professor Anamarie Dwyer.
-Advisement for students enrolled in Theatre Minors is not required but strongly encouraged.
+For undergraduate advisement, contact the department for more information.
+For graduate advisement, contact Director of Graduate Studies and Graduate Advisor Dr. Ah-Jeong Kim.
+For credential advisement, contact Professor Anamarie Dwyer.
+Advisement for students enrolled in Theatre minors is not required but strongly encouraged.

-- Honors Seminars; and
+- Honors Seminars

-- Honors Project or Thesis.
+- Honors Project or Thesis

-The Honors Seminars, which extend over the first 3 semesters of a student’s participation in the Theatre Honors Program, provide a unique opportunity to engage in intensive investigations and discussions of significant aspects of theatre practice and theory with a small group of fellow honors students and senior faculty.
+The Honors Seminars, which extend over the first three semesters of a student’s participation in the Theatre Honors Program, provide a unique opportunity to engage in intensive investigations and discussions of significant aspects of theatre practice and theory with a small group of fellow honors students and senior faculty.
 The Honors Project or Thesis gives honors students the opportunity to integrate their theatre studies and apply their knowledge and understanding of theatre art to the independent investigation of a significant topic or problem under the direction of a faculty mentor.
-Honors students will subsequently receive Departmental support for the completion of an artistic Project or written research Thesis based on their investigation.
+Honors students will subsequently receive departmental support for the completion of an artistic Project or written research Thesis based on their investigation.